 Denier By The Numbers

-For example, the universal footprint for the MSR Hubba Hubba NX runs $40 from REI.
-It weighs 8.0 ounces and is 68-denier polyester.
+For example, the universal footprint for the MSR Hubba Hubba NX runs $45 from Backcountry.
+It weighs 7.0 ounces and is 68-denier polyester.

 As a reference, the Hubba Hubba’s floor material is 30-denier nylon and the upper micromesh is 15-denier.